jamespfennell/transiter/docs/src/api/public_endpoints.md

 `GET /`

-Provides basic information about this Transiter instance and the Transit systems it contains.
+Provides basic information about this Transiter instance and the transit systems it contains.

-### Request type: EntrypointRequest
+### Request: EntrypointRequest

 Request payload for the entrypoint endpoint.